 A. The Admissions office at Kent State Tuscarawas offers several convenient opportunities for students to experience the campus.
 If you prefer an individual campus tour and private meeting with an academic advisor, call us at 330-339-3391 to reserve a date for a Welcome Visit.
 Otherwise, we offer larger events for students of all ages during which you can tour the campus, learn more about the admission and financial aid processes and meet faculty representing some of our most popular majors.
 We also offer Tour Kent State Tuscarawas every fall for high school juniors and seniors.
 Finally, we offer open house-style events in June and July during which we provide individual attention in an unstructured program.
 To learn more about opportunities to experience our campus, see our Visit Campus site.

 A. You can apply to Kent State Tuscarawas by visiting our Apply Now site.
 Be sure to choose the Tuscarawas campus when prompted.
 You may pay the $40 application fee online using a credit card, or you can submit your application without payment if you'd rather pay the fee in person or by mail.
 You will need to have your high school and college transcripts (if you are a transfer student) sent to us directly from your high school and prior colleges.
 For more information about the application process, visit our Admission Requirements site.

-A. You will need to submit an application, your high school transcript, your prior college transcripts (if you are a transfer student), ACT or SAT scores (if you are under 21 years old) and an application fee of $40.
+A. You will need to submit an application, your high school transcript, your prior college transcripts (if you are a transfer student), ACT or SAT scores (if you are under 21 years old and have a high school diploma) and an application fee of $40.
 For more information about admission requirements and process, please visit our Admissions Requirements page.

 A. Yes, you can bring your application fee of $40 in cash or check to the receptionist in Founders Hall.
 Credit and debit cards are accepted online only!